GregKeil/Powershell-Scripts/README.md

-# Powershell-Scripts
+# Random Powershell Scripts
-This is a collection of random PowerShell scripts.
+This is a collection of my random PowerShell scripts.